 - Proof of missed work and lost wages

 Consult With a Personal Injury Attorney

-If you have been injured in a car accident, you should enlist the help of a personal injury lawyer.
+If you have been injured in a car accident, after your accident, you should enlist the help of a personal injury lawyer.
 With the help of an attorney, you may be much more likely to recoup compensation for your damages.